OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/provrole/README.md

                  "description": "Role assigned to workers on the payroll."
                }

-2. Allocate the Employee role to bjensen
+2. Grant the Employee role to bjensen

 In order to fully leverage _sample2b_ we will use Barbara Jensen as the employee.
 Let's take another look at the roles we have right now, to obtain their